Philip Cox AO

 The museum is fronted by a ‘maritime plaza’ where maritime re-enactments and other open-air events actively engage the museum with the city.
 The maritime plaza houses a fishing and craft village and a marine botanic garden.
 It is marked by an observation tower that acts as the museum’s energy plant.

-This segmenting of halls and the maritime plaza ensured the museum didn’t look like one monolithic building.
+This segmenting of halls and the maritime plaza ensures the museum doesn’t look like one monolithic building.

 The architecture is informed by aquatic references, such as anemone, corals and vessels in port.
 These references are not obvious or ‘tacky’ but instead act as subtle enticements for exploration of experiences within.